Promptless AI is here soon - Production-ready contextual code. Don't just take our word for it. Know more

 It's also worth noting that hooks and higher order components can coexist in the same codebase.
 You might use hooks for some parts of your application, and higher order components for others.
 The key is to understand the strengths and weaknesses of each tool, and to choose the right tool for the job.

-We've come a long way in our exploration of higher order components in React.
+We've come a long way in exploring higher order components in React.
 From understanding the basic concept, writing our own HOC, comparing it with other React concepts like pure components and container components, to discussing its role in reusing component logic and handling cross-cutting concerns, we've covered a lot of ground.
 It reduces repetition of same logic and all the props are passed as it is so you can pass props.

 In the end, whether you choose to use higher order components, hooks, or a combination of both, will depend on your specific use case and personal preference.
 The key is to understand the strengths and weaknesses of each tool, and to choose the right tool for the job.